 Review your benefits booklet to find out:

-- Your benefit/policy year (e.g. September 1 – August 31, January 1 – December 31)
+Your benefit/policy year (e.g. September 1 – August 31, January 1 – December 31)

-Paramedical services are subject to reasonable and customary (R&C) limits.
-These are maximum allowable amounts that an insurer will reimburse on a service or item.
+There are maximum allowable amounts (also called reasonable and customary limits, or R&Cs for short) that an insurer will reimburse on a service or item.
 This amount reflects the typical cost associated with this service or product in a specific geographical region.
 While physicians, dentists and hospital services adhere to a provincial fee guide, paramedical service providers can charge whatever they choose for their services and supplies.

 You can find Practitioner R&C by logging into your account and accessing My Claims.

 To see your maximum coverage in a benefits year, you can go into My Benefits under Coverage & Balances.
 You’ll see details on your Vision, Dental and Paramedical coverage, and for some benefits we even keep track of how much you’ve used, so you’ll be able to see your remaining coverage for this benefits cycle.